 Postcard from camp: Eagles

-SI.com has dispatched writers to report on NFL training camps across the country.
-Here's what Don Banks had to say about Eagles camp in Bethlehem, Pa., which he visited on July 27.
-Read all of our postcards here.
+SI.com has dispatched writers to report on the 32 NFL training camps across the country.
+Here's what Peter King had to say about the Eagles' camp in Bethlehem, Pa.
+For an archive of all the camp postcards, click here.

 Setting The Scene

 The Eagles are ensconced (forever, seemingly) at Lehigh University, an hour north of Philadelphia in Bethlehem, Pa.
 The players and staff live in dorms on the very hilly campus, and then take their own cars (vets) or vans (rookies) on the 2.5-race to the plush practice fields on the edge of campus.

 1. Andy Reid is playing mind games with Jason Peters.
 I approve.
 Peters was a dog last year in Buffalo; the staff there didn't think he tried hard and wasn't dedicated to football, mostly because he knew the Bills would never pay him what he thought he deserved.
 He allowed 11.5 sacks last year, a ridiculous number for a man with the talent to be the best left tackle in football.
 And so Reid put the onus on him the day Philadelphia acquired Peters for draft choices in April, calling him the best left tackle in football.
 I think the reason he did it is simple: Now that Peters finally has the contract he wants, and now that he's finally on a good line playing big games every week, there's no excuses for him to NOT be one of the best tackles in football.
 And if he isn't -- if he lets Justin Tuck or DeMarcus Ware turnstile him early in the season -- the fans in Philadelphia will eat him for breakfast, lunch and dinner.
 Early, it seems to be working.
 Peters usually spends most of his offseason at his home in Houston.
 This year, he was in the Eagles' offseason program in Philadelphia.